… or me dumb, me still winz :>

 520 sector size is used by some SCSI controllers to keep integrity info along with data in one sector.

 512 bytes of normal data and 8 bytes of error correction data.
-Here is a nicely written wrap-up about sector sizes and other intresting stuff.
+Here is a nicely written wrap-up about sector sizes and other interesting stuff.

-This is key info from a link above.
+This is key info from the link above.

 Some formatting structures can also include error correcting information in the sectors, which manifests itself in the disks being low-level formatted with 520 or 528-byte sectors.
 In this case, the sector still has 512 bytes of user data.
 Neither Windows nor Linux supports this directly, although i5OS (IBM iSeries) and various SAN controllers do.

-Another piece of the puzzle was found in disks datasheets.
-SATA drives ALWAYS have 512-byte sector set as a base and cannot be low-level formatted to any other sector size – hence 520-byte fakeness.
+Another piece of the puzzle was found in disk datasheets.
+SATA drives ALWAYS have a 512-byte sector set as a base and cannot be low-level formatted to any other sector size – hence 520-byte fakeness.

 I assumed it is a software/firmware solution.

-Then I wrote a super lame and inefficient bash script that simply writes this sector(file) all over stock SATA drive. (scripts link on a bottom of this post)
+Then I wrote a super lame and inefficient bash script that simply writes this sector(file) all over the stock SATA drive. (scripts link on the bottom of this post)

-It took a while but I had other things to do so I’ve left it to run for a couple of hours.
+It took a while but I had other things to do so I left it to run for a couple of hours.